Tech-in-Schools-Initiative/pixio-community-lite-edition/README.md

 ## Demo

-To see a live demo of Pixio, you can visit the following link: [Demo](https://pixio-community-lite.vercel.app/)
+To see a live demo of Pixio Community Lite, you can visit the following link: [Demo](https://Pixio Community Lite-community-lite.vercel.app/)

 ## Getting Started

-To get a local copy of Pixio up and running, follow these steps:
+To get a local copy of Pixio Community Lite up and running, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
 2. Navigate to the project directory: `cd your-repo`